-What is mindfulness and meditation? & 10 ways it can change your life
+What is mindfulness and meditation? – How it can change you

 Often the best way to understand what mindfulness and meditation is to look at what it is not.
 There are some considerable myths and illusions regarding meditation and mindfulness, and it can be helpful to remove these first to get a true understanding of its intention.

 What Meditation is NOT:

 - It is not concentrating on an object.

 - It is not relaxation (although you will feel more relaxed by doing regular meditation)